 Benefits Provided.
 Per RCW 41.05.022, retirees who are not yet eligible for Medicare benefits may continue participation in the state's non-Medicare community-rated health insurance risk pool on a self-pay basis.
 Retirees in the non-Medicare risk pool receive an implicit subsidy.
 The implicit subsidy exists because retired members pay a premium based on a claims experience for active employees and other non-Medicare retirees.
 The subsidy is valued using the difference between the age-based claims costs and the premium.
-In calendar year 2017, the average weighted implicit subsidy was valued at \$327 per adult unit per month, and in calendar year 2018, the average weighted implicit subsidy was valued at \$347 per adult unit per month.
-In calendar year 2019, the average weighted implicit subsidy is projected to be \$368 per adult unit per month.
+In calendar year 2018, the average weighted implicit subsidy was valued at \$347 per adult unit per month.
+In calendar year 2019, the average weighted implicit subsidy is projected to be \$367 per adult unit per month.
+In calendar year 2020, the average weighted implicit subsidy is projected to be \$373 per adult unit per month.